-In 2016, the University introduced an Academic English Language Requirement (AELR) into all its bachelors degree programmes.
-The AELR aims to ensure that you have a sufficient level of competence in academic English to support your study at University.
+The Academic English Language Requirement (AELR) aims to ensure that you have a sufficient level of competence in academic English to support your study at University.
 This will not affect whether you are offered a place in a programme, being separate to University Entrance English requirements.